 A resident who was somewhat disoriented wanted to go to a conference.
-Staff was concerned that she would forget to take her medications.
-The staff medications and worked or medications.
-The staff packed the medications and worked out arrangements to make sure someone reminded her to take them at the meeting.
+Staff were concerned that she would forget to take her medications.
+The staff packed the medications and arranged for someone to remind her to take them at the meeting.
 The staff felt strongly that she had the right to go.
 "People have a right to make bad choices."